RahiNav/RNA_pipeline/README.md

 snakemake --cores <no. of cores> #e.g. snakemake --cores 6
 ```
 > [!Note]
-> If running on local system as oppose to cloud don't use higher cores.
-For e.g if your local system has 12 cores, specify 6 cores to avaoi overloading your system and crashing.
-However to use all available cores you can use --cores "all"
+> If running on local system as oppose to cloud don't use higher number cores.
+For e.g if your local system has 12 cores, specify 6 cores to avoid overloading your system and crashing.
+To use all available cores use --cores "all"

 ## Other helpful commands
 ### To create a dag of the snakemake workflow.